Abdima1/Keysie-data-warehouse/README.md

 # Keysie-data-warehouse
-Created this data warehouse for my clients skateboard shop
+Created this data warehouse for my clients skateboard shop.
+I have attcahed some documention for the data warehouse